JinxBlue/JinxBlue/README.md

 Since October 2023, I started my dev life.

-I used to with children, and now I work with Arch Linux and way too much Monster Energy, or sometimes coffee or water (DRINK, it's important).
+I used to with children, and now I work with Arch Linux and way too much Monster Energy, or sometimes coffee or water (DRINK WATER, it's important, instead of using it to ask stuff to IA).

 I learn techie stuff by myself (and with the help of my personal Judy Alvarez, she'll recognize herself <3)